tstokes8040/task-app-js/README.md

 - Added max task length.
 New length is 100 characters

 **Feature Requests:**
-- Adding a completed button
+- Add a completed button